rudolf8/oxar/README.md

 Name | Description
 --- | ---
-[APEX Office Print](addons/aop) | Flexible print server for Oracle Application Express (APEX) to generate your Office and PDF-documents in no time and effort - we make printing easy.

 # Securing the Server

 If you use OXAR in a production instance or is available on the internet it is recommended that you lock down certain features.
 Review our [Securing System](docs/securing_system.md) document.

 # How to connect